Oilbird (Steathornis caripensis)

 It is a bird native to South America in countries like Venezuela, Trinidad, Colombia, Guyana, Bolivia, Peru, and Ecuador.
 Here are links to ebird showing their distribution in Costa Rica:

-That day I was not leading a tour about natural history and was not expecting to find this incredible bird.
-I shared the Oilbird's location with another naturalist leading tours, so we all could witness this moment.
+That day, I was not leading a tour of natural history and was not expecting to find this incredible bird.
+I shared the Oilbird's location with another naturalist leading tours to witness this moment.
 After that day, we never saw the bird again.
 Even the trail disappeared due to fallen trees after some heavy winds.
 Here is an Ebird link to San Pedrillo Hotspot so you can check the birds constantly reported:

 https://ebird.org/camerica/hotspot/L441922

-I currently organize and lead professional birdwatching tours ONLY to this destination with groups minimum 2 and maximum 6 pax.
-That includes local expert birding & nature guide, park fees, transportation, snacks and lunch.
+I currently organize and lead professional birdwatching tours ONLY to this destination, with groups of at least 2 and a maximum of 6 people.
+The tours include a local expert birding and nature guide, park fees, transportation, snacks, and lunch.

 About Ballena Tales